Malankara Church: Coonan Cross and the independent church

 Over the next several decades, tensions seethed between the Latin prelates and what remained of the native hierarchy.
 This came to a head in 1641 with the ascension of two new protagonists on either side of the contention: Francis Garcia, the new Archbishop of Kodungalloor, and Archdeacon Thomas, the nephew and successor to Archdeacon George.
 In 1652, the escalating situation was further complicated by the arrival in India of a mysterious figure named Ahatallah.

-Ahatallah arrived in Mylapore in 1652, claiming to be the rightful Patriarch of Antioch who had been sent by the Catholic pope to serve as "Patriarch of the Whole of India and of China".
+Ahatallah arrived in Mylapore in 1652, claiming to be a Patriarch of Antioch.
 Ahatallah's true biography is obscure, but some details have been established.
-He appears to have been a Syriac Orthodox Bishop of Damascus who converted to Catholicism and went to Rome in 1632.
+He appears to have been a Syriac Orthodox Bishop of Damascus and may have at one point entered into communion with Rome.
 He then returned to Syria in order to bring the Syriac Orthodox Patriarch Ignatius Hidayat Allah into communion with Rome.
 He had not accomplished this by the time Hidayat Allah died in 1639, after which point Ahatallah began claiming he was Hidayat Allah's rightful successor.
 In 1646, he was in Egypt at the court of the Coptic Pope Mark VI, who dispatched him to India in 1652, evidently in response to a request for aid from Archdeacon Thomas.
 Reckoning him an impostor, the Portuguese arrested him, but allowed him to meet with members of the Saint Thomas Christian clergy, whom he impressed greatly.
 The Portuguese put him on a ship bound for Cochin and Goa, and Archdeacon Thomas led his militia to Cochin demanding to meet with the Patriarch.
 The Portuguese refused, asserting that he was a dangerous invader and that the ship had already sailed on to Goa.

 Ahatallah was never heard from again in India, and rumours soon spread that Archbishop Garcia had disposed of him before he ever reached Goa.
 Contemporary accounts allege that he was drowned in Cochin harbour, or even that the Portuguese burned him at the stake.
 In reality, it appears that Ahatallah did in fact reach Goa, whence he was sent on to Europe, but evidently died in Paris before reaching Rome, where his case was to be heard.
 In any event, Garcia's dismissive response to the Saint Thomas Christians' appeals only embittered the community further.

 This was the last straw for the Saint Thomas Christians, and in 1653, Thomas and representatives of the community met at the Church of Our Lady in Mattancherry to take bold action.
 In a great ceremony before a crucifix and lighted candles, they swore a solemn oath that they would never obey Garcia or the Portuguese again, and that they accepted only the Archdeacon as their shepherd.
 The Malankara Church and all its successor churches regard this declaration, known as the Coonan Cross Oath.